morris/vanilla-prime/README.md

 - Run `npm install`.
 - Run `npm run dev`.
 - Visit http://localhost:8080.
-- Work on `/src`, `/public`, and anything else really.
+- Work on `./src`, `./public`, and anything else really.
 - Run `npm run build`.
-- Deploy `/dist` somewhere.
+- Deploy `./dist` somewhere.

 ---

-Only differentiating, novel concepts are explained in this guide.
+Only differentiating or novel concepts are explained in this guide.
 Intermediate understanding of the web platform, and a curious mind, is wanted.
-Experiment with the given boilerplate along the way.
+Inspect and experiment with the given boilerplate along the way.
 **Happy hacking!**

 ## Toolset